BBB - A+ Rating - the best there is

 First found in the lower Rhine region, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.
 The name originates in the southern Dutch province of Brielle, and the Dutch form of the name is van der Briele, meaning "from Briel."

 This web page shows only a small excerpt of our Briel research.
-Another 142 words(10 lines of text) covering the year 1775 is included under the topic Early Briel History in all our PDF Extended History products.
+Another 119 words(8 lines of text) covering the years 177 and 1775 are included under the topic Early Briel History in all our PDF Extended History products.

 Between the 17th and 20th centuries, hundreds of thousands of Europeans came to North America, and many Rhinelanders were among them.
 They had many various reasons for making the choice: to escape poverty and persecution, for adventure, and for the opportunity to own their own land.
 Ellis Island, one of the main American immigration centers, saw many settlers as they moved on to the states of Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, they found homes in Ontario, and on the great plains of the Midwestern provinces.
 The Briel were among of the early German families that came to North America: